occipital/django-content-settings/docs/types.md

 - **MinMaxValidationMixin** - adds a validator that the result value is bigger or/and lower.
 It adds attributes `min_value` and `max_value`
 - **EmptyNoneMixin** - set value to None it is an empty value
 - **PositiveValidationMixin** - shortcut to for `MinMaxValidationMixin` to make sure the value is positive
-- **ProcessorsMixin** - to post process generated py-object value.
+- **ProcessorsMixin** - to post-process generated py-object value.
 It adds an additional attribute to your type `processors: Iterable[TCallableStr, ...] = ()`.
 Here is a small example that can make a truncate text using function [shorten function](https://docs.python.org/3/library/textwrap.html#textwrap.shorten)

 ```python
 import textwrap